Adult Bible Study Class

 New!
 “Moving Meditation” Chair Yoga Class

-Meets Sunday mornings at 9:45 a.m. in the Fellowship Hall or Room 3.
+Meets Sunday mornings at 9:45 a.m. in Room 3.
 Certified yoga instructor, Jenny Trussell, teaches this yoga class appropriate for beginners and those with physical limitations.
 This type of class is well suited for those who lack the ability to move easily from standing to seated to supine positions.
 The class will begin in prayer and end with a brief spiritual meditation.